kyletolle/everything-blog-add_created_on/README.md

 ## Usage

-Usage: From project directory, start irb.
-Then you can run the commnand to get a consistent created_at attribute, then convert that time into a created_on date attribute.
+From project directory, start `irb`.
+Then you can run the first method to get a consistent `created_at` attribute, then the second method converts that time into a `created`_on date attribute.

 ```
 $ irb